-Google Apps for Education are free, web-based word-processing, presentation, drawing, forms, and spreadsheet programs which will be utilized by Three Village students in the 2015-2016 school year.
+Google Apps for Education are free, web-based word-processing, presentation, drawing, forms, and spreadsheet programs which are utilized by Three Village students in the 2015-2016 school year.
 Access is available via the Internet from the Chrome browser; however, other browsers such as Firefox, Internet Explorer, or Safari will also provide access.
 Three Village School District has its own, private community in the Google environment which means that document sharing and collaboration among teachers and students can only occur with other Three Village users.
 This private community for education also bans advertising and other commercial diversions for teachers and students.
 The Three Village Google e-mail feature is not accessible for students at this time.

 What is Microsoft Office 365?

 Due to an existing enterprise agreement with Microsoft, students are now able to download and install Microsoft Office desktop applications on their home computers and/or devices for FREE!

 This entitlement provides students access to the commercially available Microsoft software products.
 The software is the same as if you purchased it directly from your local retail or App store.
 As such, the District’s content filters and Internet security services are not associated with your home computers or personal devices.
 Students are also able to save to Microsoft’s OneDrive, a cloud-based system for file access and sharing.
 All active Three Village students are eligible for this program.
 Please follow this link for details and directions.

 What types of technologies are available in the schools?